callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 As the 1920s came on, so Hannah's children left her home to begin their own cycle of raising a family.
 Esther came over to London for the marriage of her daughter to Marks Shamirofsky on {% hebcal 10 June 1926 %} and two years later my Mother, Jacqueline Schemirofsky was born on {% hebcal 7 February 1928 %} at 3 Clarksons Street, Bethnal Green.
 Esther had visited London during the previous three years, but she never saw her one and only grandchild.
 On %{ hebcal 17 April 1928 %}, she was brutally murdered in her home in Comox Avenue, Prince Rupert, Canada.
 My Mum never knew she was murdered.

-{% include image.html url="/images/people/19280417-prince_rupert_daily_news-esthers_murder.png" dimensions="width='100%'" caption="The murder of my Great Grandmother, Esther Solomons, as reported in the Prince Rupert Daily news of 18 April 1928." %}
+{% include image.html url="/images/people/19280417-prince_rupert_daily_news-esthers_murder.png" dimensions="width='100%'" caption="The murder of my great-grandmother, Esther Solomons, as reported in the Prince Rupert Daily news of 18 April 1928." %}

 Hannah was 66 in 1928, and this was the second of her children to be taken away from her.
 Esther left everything she had to Eva, who received Can$13,348.05, and in 1930 Eva, Mark and their daughter moved into 1 Regal Place, whilst Eva seems to have bought a dairy in 56 Vallance Road, which she later turned into a Milliners.
 By 1931, Eva and Mark had separated, and my Mother was living with Hannah in 1 Regal Place.